by Carolyn Thomas ♥ @HeartSisters

 Researchers suggest that inappropriate polypharmacy can impose a substantial burden of adverse drug reactions, ill health, falls, cognitive decline and more – enough so that there’s often genuine uncertainty about which is greater: the benefit or the risk of taking these meds.

 The single most important predictor of inappropriate prescribing and risk of adverse drug events is the number of prescribed drugs already being taken by a patient.

 But if a person has been taking a medication that was at one time prescribed for a good reason, isn’t deprescribing that drug dangerous to that person?

 Surprisingly, research suggests that reducing the number of drugs more often actually has a positive outcome, particularly in older people.
 A feasibility study to reduce polypharmacy in patients over 70 years of age, for example, found that over half of their medicines could be safely discontinued.
 Only 2% of the drugs needed to be restarted because the original indication re-emerged.
 But among those who were successfully discontinued, there was actually improvement in both cognition and the patients’ overall health.(1)

 That’s also what University of Victoria health policy analyst Alan Cassels found when he looked for published research on potential harm to patients if they did NOT take their prescription drugs as directed.
 He was surprised to learn there are actually very few scientific studies available.
-In his Common Ground column last winter, he cited a systematic review by the Cochrane Collaboration which found that, even though only about half of all patients take their medication as prescribed, there was little evidence to show that this actually made much of a difference after all.
+In one of his Common Ground columns, he cited a systematic review by the Cochrane Collaboration which found that, even though only about half of all patients take their medication as prescribed, there was little evidence to show that this actually made much of a difference after all.
 In fact, only five of 180 studies could show any improvements in health outcomes for patients when they took all their meds as directed.(3) The shocking conclusion of the review authors was this:

 “Even the most effective interventions did not lead to large improvements in adherence and treatment outcomes.”